-In the Master’s Program the student must complete 24 (twenty-four) credits, distributed as follows: 15 (fifteen) credits for classes, 3 (three) credits for classes or other academic activities and 6 (six) credits for the development of the Dissertation.
-Three subjects must be chosen from a list of 7 (seven).
-The definition of these 3 (three) compulsory subjects should be done in accordance with the advisor Professor.
-The public and presential defense of the Dissertation is a necessary condition for the obtainment of the Master’s Degree.
+In the Master’s Degree Program, students must complete 24 credits, distributed as follows: 15 credits in courses, 3 credits in courses or other academic activities and 6 credits in the development of the Master’s thesis.
+Three required courses must be chosen from a list of seven and this choice should be done in accordance with the thesis supervisor.
+The public defense of the thesis is a necessary requirement for the obtainment of the degree.

-The regular course has a minimum duration of 1 (one) and a maximum of 2 (two) years.
+The regular program has a minimum duration of one year and a maximum of two years.

-- Application form (available at the section “processo seletivo”)
+- Application form (available in the “PROCESSO SELETIVO” section);

-- Study plan (maximum 2 pages) – containing the indication of a research theme of interest (provided by the advisors), an explanation about the motivation to do research on the research theme selected by the candidate, a short report about academic and professional experience and a research proposal on the theme selected.
-The candidate can send up two study plans, each of which covering one of the research themes offered by the advisors.
+- Study plan (maximum 2 pages) – containing the indication of a research topic of interest (provided by the supervisor), an explanation about the motivation to do research on the selected topic, a short report about previous academic and professional experience and a research proposal on the topic selected.
+Applicants can apply for up to two research topics, submitting a study plan for each topic;

-– Proof of intellectual production (first page of papers, books, chapters, etc.)
+– Proof of intellectual production (first page of articles, books, chapters, etc.);

 – Copy of the passport.

-In addition, two reference forms must be filled and send by professionals selected by the candidate.
-These reference letters must be sent directly from the e-mail of the informant.
+In addition, two reference letters must be filled out and sent by professionals chosen by the applicant.
+These reference letters must be sent directly from the e-mail address of the referee.

-A Selection Committee designated by the Programs’ Coordination is responsible for the analysis of the documents and for the classification of the candidates in descent order, considering the total score obtained.
-Scholarships can be assigned for the first candidates ranked for each research theme when available.
+A Selection Committee designated by the Program Coordinator is responsible for reviewing the documents and ranking the applicants in descending order, considering the total score obtained.
+Scholarships may be granted for the first ranked applicants in each research topic, upon availability.